Baked kohlrabi fries – a delicious low-carb side dish or a delightful and healthy meal when served together with curry ketchup and a salad or slaw.

 Just to set things straight right from the start and to avoid any misunderstandings: these kohlrabi fries will not taste like potato fries.
 They will taste like kohlrabi.

-Kohlrabi are part of the cabbage family, same species as cabbage, Brussels sprouts, broccoli or cauliflower.
+Kohlrabi is part of the cabbage family, the same species as cabbage, Brussels sprouts, broccoli, or cauliflower.

-It has a very crisp and juicy consistency, reminding of a radish or of broccoli stem, but sweeter and even crunchier.
-My favorite way of enjoying kohlrabi is to eat it raw, I just love the crunch and that refreshing sweet taste.
+It has a very crisp and juicy consistency, reminding of radish or of the broccoli stem, but sweeter and even crunchier.
+My favorite way of enjoying kohlrabi is to eat it raw; I just love the crunch and that refreshing sweet taste.

-Kohlrabi is a very popular vegetable in Germany, but hardly known outside the German speaking countries.
-Except from some parts of Northern India, as I have been reading recently.
+Kohlrabi is a very popular vegetable in Germany but is hardly known outside the German-speaking countries.
+Except for some parts of Northern India, as I have been reading recently.

-Too bad that kohlrabi is not so well-known, it is a delicious and healthy vegetable, which definitely deserves more attention.
+Too bad that kohlrabi is not so well-known; it is a delicious and healthy vegetable that definitely deserves more attention.

 Give these wonderful kohlrabi recipes a try: